amarantini/15-466-f24-base1/README.md

 How Your Asset Pipeline Works:

-My assests include 2 octopus sprites for [player 1](dist/resources/sprites/octopus.png) and [player 2](dist/resources/sprites/octopus2.png), [splash tile for player 1](dist/resources/sprites/splash.png), [splash tile for player 2](dist/resources/sprites/splash2.png), a [crown sprite](dist/resources/sprites/crown.png) and a [potion sprite](dist/resources/sprites/potion.png).
+My assests include 2 octopus sprites for [player 1](dist/resources/sprites/octopus1.png) and [player 2](dist/resources/sprites/octopus2.png).
+Each octopus has a moving animation sprite which are switched during movement ([player 1](dist/resources/sprites/octopus1_move.png) and [player 2](dist/resources/sprites/octopus2_move.png)).
+There are also [ink tile for player 1](dist/resources/sprites/splash.png), [ink tile for player 2](dist/resources/sprites/splash2.png), a [crown sprite](dist/resources/sprites/crown.png) and a [potion sprite](dist/resources/sprites/potion.png).
 All of the sprites and tiles are 16x16 png images.
-My asset pipeline will load the png images, divide them into 4 tiles and save the tile indices or sprite indices in Tile2x2 struct or Sprite2x2 struct.
+My asset pipeline will load the png images, preprocess them as nest-style color index array of uint8_t type and save them as local binary files.
+Then during the game, the binary files are loaded as sprites or just tiles.
+Each 16x16 sprite/tile is divided into 4 tiles and the tile indices or sprite indices are stored in a Tile2x2 struct or a Sprite2x2 struct.

 The splash tiles will be painted to the background.